Simple praise leads our hearts to God.

 “Though the fig tree does not bud and there are no grapes on the vines, thought the olive crop fails and the fields produce no food…yet I will rejoice in the Lord, I will be joyful in God my Savior.”
 Habakkuk 3:17-18

 Turn your eyes to look at the God of the universe and offer Him simple, heartfelt praise.
 He will accept the sacrifice of praise from our hearts, especially in hard times.
-Keep an attitude of praise.
-It will help you shift your focus to God.
-Keep an attitude of praise.
+An attitude of praise will help you shift your focus to God.